 - Installation and Inspection

-Given the nature of the field, an extensive portion of your learning experience will involve hands-on training, working with our modern facilities and resources.
+Given the nature of the field, an extensive portion of your learning experience will involve hands-on training, working with our modern facilities and resources – similar to the training you would expect with an electrical apprenticeship.

 A key strength of the electrician program is our faculty.
 Experienced electricians who have spent years working in the field and bring excellent teaching skills and relevant knowledge into your classroom will teach you all the necessary theory you need to improve your abilities.